Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

-        --noprompt
-          Alias of --no-prompt.
-        --passwd
-          Alias of --password.
+        --admin

+		Give the newly created user administrator privileges.

         --apps

 	    Limit for the number of applications in the group.

-        --no-trace
-          Complementary alias of --trace.
-        -o
-          Alias of --organization.
-        -n
-          Alias of --no-prompt.
-        -t
-          Alias of --trace.
-        --services

-	    Limit for the number of services in the group.

         --appuris

 	    Limit for the number of mapped uris per application.

+        --drains

+	    Limit for the number of drains in the group.

+        --email

+		The email of the user to create.
+		This is a Stackato 3 specific option.

+        --group

+		The group to put the new user into.
+		This is a Stackato 2 specific option.

+        --mem

+	    Amount of memory applications can use.

         --no-prompt

 	    Disable interactive queries.

+        --no-sudo
+          Complementary alias of --sudo.
+        --no-trace
+          Complementary alias of --trace.
+        --non-interactive
+          Alias of --no-prompt.
+        --noprompt
+          Alias of --no-prompt.
         --organization

 		The organization to place the new user into.
 		Defaults to the current organization.
-		This is a stackato/CFv2 specific option.
+		This is a Stackato 3 specific option.

-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.
+        --passwd
+          Alias of --password.
+        --password

+		The password to use.

+        --services

+	    Limit for the number of services in the group.

+        --sudo

+	    Applications can use sudo (or not).

         --target